-For Using OpenDDS in a CMake Project there's a custom CMake Sphinx domain in docs/sphinx_extensions/cmake.py.
-All of the directives can and should have RST content nested in them.
+For Using OpenDDS in a CMake Project there's a custom CMake Sphinx domain in docs/sphinx_extensions/cmake_domain.py.
+There is an official CMake domain used by CMake for their own documentation, but it would be impractical for us to use because it requires a separate RST file for every property and variable.